victorpaul/_project-template/README.md

 - change db credentials in application-test.properties, application-local.properties
 - you are ready to go, follow all todos in project to override logic that was made for demo purpose

+#How to run jar
+- run gradle task assemble
+- run server with command like this `java -jar -Dspring.profiles.active=local projecttemplateartifact-0.0.1-SNAPSHOT.jar`